zweilosec/zweilosec.github.io/_posts/tips-n-tricks/2021-04-29-upgrade-linux-shell.md

 which python python2 python3
 ```

-If any of these are installed, this command will return the full path of the installed binary.
+If any of these are installed this command will return the full path of the installed binary.

 Note: The `which` command will only report programs that are installed in a folder that exists in `$PATH`.
 Python will almost always be in a `$PATH` directory so this should not be an issue.

 2. Next, on the victim machine type the below command (using the version of python that is available on the machine!)